espruino/EspruinoDocs/tutorials/Jolt.js Talking Clock.md

 Wiring Up
 --------

-We're wiring our speaker between GND and Jolt.js's output, but this would mean that we could only apply a DC voltage on it, not AC.
-So instead, we're attaching a capacitor in series which will charge up to 50% of the voltage, putting AC on the speaker.

-* Attach the one side of the speaker to Jolt.js's `0/GND` terminal
+* Attach the one side of the speaker to Jolt.js's `H0` terminal
-* Attach the other side of the speaker to your capacitor's negative terminal
+* Attach the other side of the speaker to Jolt.js's `H1` terminal
-* Attach the positive terminal of your capacitor to Jolt.js's `H0` terminal

-**Note:** It would be possible to configure Jolt.js to output an inverse of the `H0` signal on `H1` with the [NRF52 Low Level library](/NRF52LL) but that's beyond the scope of this tutorial.

 To connect the vibration sensor and allow the sounds to play when vibration is detected, connect one side to the Qwiic connector `SCL` (yellow wire) and the other to `VCC` (red wire),